-MASTER AREA - The master area of the 1200 Mixer contains all the master or final output controls for the mixing busses.
-The main mixing buss equalization features shelving type high (9), and low (10) EQ.
-The Effects level (12) is the master control for the effects mixing buss.
+MASTER AREA - The master area of the 600 Stereo Mixer contains all the master or final output controls for the mixing busses.
+The main mixing buss equalization features shelving type high and low EQ.
+The Effects level (17) is the master control for the effects mixing buss.

-The master level controls (7) (14) of the 1200 Mixer should be set in such a manner that they are close to the center of their travel to take advantage of maximum control action.
+The master level controls (8) (9) (10) of the 600 Stereo Mixer should be set in such a manner that they are close to the center of their travel to take advantage of maximum control action.
 It is poor practice to run the channel faders up near maximum and then run the main faders near the low end to achieve the desired output levels.
-Operation in this manner will cause the operator to lose his "range" in control action with all the gain located in one element while the other is near its stop position.
-Best practice calls for most controls to be operated in the middle of their operating range to allow maxium mixing control margins (travel).
-Remember, that while mixing, it is important to allow yourself adequate margins within which to operate and by using any of the faders in their extreme (close to the stop) positions, you have effectively reduced your range of control. manner of operation also tends to create "headroom" problems.
+Operation in this manner will cause the operator to loose his "range" in control action with all the gain located in one element while the other is near its stop position.
+Best practice calls for most controls to be operated in their middle or slightly higher positions to allow maximum mixing control margins (travel).
+Remember, when mixing, you MUST allow yourself adequate margins within which to operate and by using any of the faders in their extreme (close to the stop) positions, you have effectively reduced your range of control.
+This manner of operation also tends to create "headroom" problems.

-These master controls allow the operator complete flexibility for functions and should allow almost any mixing situation to be handled by the 1200.
+These master controls allow the operator complete flexibility for functions and should allow almost any mixing situation to be handled by the 600 Stereo.
 As with any reasonably complex system, experience and operator knowledge of the equipment are essential for satisfactory performance.
 The mixer, like the musician's instrument, should be practiced on and learned.
 To properly operate a mixer during a performance requires thorough knowledge and trained reflexes to allow proper responses under the stress of demanding and sometimes sudden situations.
-The musician should know his mixer almost as well as he knows his instrument, so that his reactions will be both smooth and proper to correct whatever problem or requirement that should arise during a performance...a professional must work at it!
+The musician should know his mixer almost as well as he knows his instrument, so that his reactions will be both smooth and proper to correct whatever problem or requirement that should arise during a performance. . . a professional must work at it!

-The MASTER OUTPUT FADER (7) is the control that determines the main output level for the output connectors located on the rear panel.
-The main summing amp, as well as the other two summing busses, are of the very latest "zero null" type using negative feedback to achieve maximum dynamic range, lowest noise, and crosstalk.
-The master fader should be operated in accord with the proper operating practices as outlined above.
+The MASTER OUTPUT FADERS (8) (9) are the controls that determine the main output level for the output connectors located on the rear panel.
+The main summing amps, as well as the other summing busses, are of the very latest "zero null" type using negative feedback to achieve maximum dynamic range, lowest noise, and crosstalk.
+The master faders should be operated in accord with the proper operating practices as outlined above.
 Experimentation and experience on several jobs will allow the operator to achieve a "feel" for the right settings for his requirements.

-The MASTER LOW FREQUENCY EQUAL-IZER (10) is capable of 15 dB boost or cut @ 50 This equalizer is similar to those used in the individual channels and are designed to exhibit a "shelving" characteristic which has proven to veild the best results in this type application.
+The MASTER LOW FREQUENCY EQUAL-IZERS (11) (12) are capable of 15 dB boost or cut @ 50 Hz.
+These equalizers are similar to those used in the individual channels and are designed to exhibit a "shelving" characteristic which has proven to yeild the best results in this type application.
 The controls are "flat" with no boost or cut in the straight up (12 o'clock) position with boost being obtained in the righthand (clockwise) position.
 Care should be taken NOT to over-boost with the master EQ controls.
 Since each channel is equipped with equalization, it is poor practice to use too much additional boost in this master section.
 Over-boosting on low frequencies will impart a boomy and muffled tonality to the program material and will substantially decrease the intelligibility of voices being mixed through the console.